 Justin Roiland is (obviously) back as both Rick and Morty.
-Sarah Chalke will continue voicing Beth while, similarly, Chris Parnell (Jerry) and Spencer Grammer (Summer) are also back.
+Sarah Chalke will continue voicing Beth and Clone Beth while, similarly, Chris Parnell (Jerry) and Spencer Grammer (Summer) are also returning for a fifth season.

 Expect to see some famous faces crop up, too.
-Season 4 saw the likes of Thor: Love and Thunder director Taika Waititi and Sam Neill drop on by for bit-part roles.
+Season 4 saw the likes of Thor: Love and Thunder director Taika Waititi and Jurassic World: Dominion returnee Sam Neill drop on by for bit-part roles.
 No guest stars have been confirmed for season 5 as of writing though.

 Rick and Morty season 5 plot: new episode script and the cast reveal what they want to happen next

 Rick and Morty season 4 ended with the reveal that Beth may not be who she thought she was.
 We think?
-It's confusing, but Rick and Morty's clone saga will likely continue on into season 5, as will the commotion surrounding the return of Birdperson, now renamed Phoenixperson and lying dormant in Rick's garage.
+It's confusing, but Rick and Morty's clone saga will definitely continue on in season 5 as confirmed by Harmon.
+He said "We're having fun looking at more options with space Beth."

 The first glimpse of anything to do with upcoming Rick and Morty season 5 episodes arrived in the form of a few obscured pictures on Twitter.